Church Pension Group | Leadership & Governance

 The Rev. Amy Haynie

 The Rev. Amy P. Haynie serves as Rector of Saint Nicholas’ Episcopal Church in Midland, Texas.
-She was ordained in The Episcopal Diocese of Fort Worth, has served congregations in Keller, Wichita Falls and Fort Worth, Texas, and has also served on diocesan staff in Fort Worth.
+She was ordained in the Episcopal diocese formerly known as Fort Worth and has served Texas congregations in Keller, Wichita Falls, and Fort Worth.
+She also served on the diocesan staff in Fort Worth.

-Before entering seminary, she worked as a registered nurse in ophthalmic surgery centers and as an Operating Room Registered Nurse at Parkland Hospital in Dallas.
+Before entering seminary, she worked as a registered nurse in ophthalmic surgery centers and an operating room registered nurse at Parkland Hospital in Dallas.

 She received an MDiv from Perkins School of Theology at Southern Methodist University and a BS in Nursing from Midwestern State University.